angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment4.md

     server during view change.
 </p>
 <p>
-    Hint: When debugging, don't discount your <code>paxos.go<code> code!
-Occasionally, bugs in <code>paxos.go<code> may exist that passed all of Assignment 3 but show up in this assignment.
+    Hint: When debugging, don't discount your <code>paxos.go</code> code!
+Occasionally, bugs in <code>paxos.go</code> may exist that passed all of Assignment 3 but show up and cause issues in this assignment.
 </p>